TerenceManyike/CubeAssessment/README.md

         Enter the correct password for the database user to open MySQL Workbench.
         Run: CREATE DATABASE <dataBaseName> to create a database.
     After cloning the project connect to local machine database.
-        Run: cp .env.example .env in the project folder example-app.
+        Run: cp .env.example .env in the project folder CubeAssessment.
         Edit the new .env file to connect to the database.
         In the .env file replace default database name, username and password with the correct one.
-    On the terminal in the project folder example-app RUN:
+    On the terminal in the project folder CubeAssessment RUN:
     ~ composer install
     ~ php artisan migrate --seed //This will create and run all migrations and seeders in the database.
     ~ php artisan key:generate

-    On the terminal in the project folder example-app RUN: php artisan serve.
+    On the terminal in the project folder CubeAssessment RUN: php artisan serve.
-        This will host the example-app project in the local server, click to the link.
+        This will host the CubeAssessment project in the local server, click to the link.

         Use default username: admin@admin.com
         and default password: password